moby/moby/man/docker-build.1.md

    Remove intermediate containers after a successful build.
 The default is *true*.

 **-t**, **--tag**=""
-   Repository name (and optionally a tag) to be applied to the resulting image in case of success
+   Repository names (and optionally with tags) to be applied to the resulting image in case of success.

 **-m**, **--memory**=*MEMORY*
   Memory limit